-Each of the XJ1 and XJ2 elements is an updated X half-filter.
-When applied sequentially, they provide an update of the original sequential tuned filter (Gemmecker et al., 1992) as described in (Breeze, 2000).
+Each of the X{J1} and X{J2} elements is an updated X half filter.
+When applied sequentially, they provide an update of the original sequential-tuned filter (Gemmecker et al., 1992) as described in Breeze (2000).
 Briefly, while single-quantum coherences in the isotopically labeled system evolve under scalar couplings, those in the unlabeled molecule will not.
-Thus, at the end of the delay δ3, protons in labeled molecules feature antiphase coherences orthogonal to in-phase coherences of protons of unlabeled molecules.
-The desired in-phase coherences are then converted into longitudinal magnetization while a pulsed-field gradient dephases the coherences of labeled molecules, now in multiple-quantum coherences.
-Variations in scalar couplings across the targeted molecule lead to imperfect signal suppressions, as occurs for protons coupled to C in

-265 proteins, and several strategies have been developed to overcome this challenge (Breeze, 2000; Robertson et al., 2009).
+Thus, at the end of the delay $\delta 3$, protons in labeled molecules feature antiphase coherences orthogonal to in-phase coherences of protons of unlabeled molecules.
+The desired inphase coherences are then converted into longitudinal magnetization, while a pulsed-field gradient dephases the coherences of labeled molecules, now in multiple-quantum coherences.
+Variations in scalar couplings across the targeted molecule lead to imperfect signal suppressions, as occurs for protons coupled to 13C in proteins, and several strategies have been developed to overcome this challenge (Breeze, 2000; Robertson et al., 2009).
 Two such strategies will form the basis for our comparisons.

-When both blocks are applied sequentially with different values for J1 and J2, we obtain an updated version of the original sequential tuned filter of Gemmecker et al. (Gemmecker, Olejniczak, and Fesik 1992).
-The principle is simple: multiple

-- 270 elements, each tuned to a target scalar coupling, are applied sequentially to cover a wider range of scalar couplings.
+When both blocks are applied sequentially with different values for J1 and J2, we obtain an updated version of the original sequential-tuned filter of Gemmecker et al. (1992).
+The principle is simple: multiple elements, each tuned to a target scalar coupling, are applied sequentially to cover a wider range of scalar couplings.
 With enough blocks, and with variations in tuned delays for each transient, remarkable editing can be achieved (Zangger et al., 2003) at the cost, however, of sensitivity losses due to relaxation during spin manipulations.
 In this study, to minimize such losses, only two blocks are considered.
-Our final implementation can be regarded as including a third block that is shared between the last preparation period and the detection period. - 275
+Our final implementation can be regarded as including a third block that is shared between the last preparation period and the detection period.

-When using the chemical shift-coupling matched sweeping rate in chirp pulses, we obtain a variant of the pulse sequence of Zwahlen et al. (Zwahlen et al., 1997).
+When using the chemical shift coupling matched sweeping rate in chirp pulses, we obtain a variant of the pulse sequence of Zwahlen et al. (1997).
 Here, the values of J1 and J2 are both set to a value of 147.4 Hz under our conditions, corresponding to $\tau a = 1.696$ ms in the original paper.
-The main difference with the original paper is that the length of each block in our pulse sequence is maintained to 1/2J(NH) so as to permit comparisons with the sequential tuned filter.
+The main difference from the original paper is that the length of each block in our pulse sequence is maintained to 1/|2J(NH)| so as to permit comparisons with the sequential-tuned filter without interferences from relaxation losses.
 In either solution, time-shared filtering of amide protons is implemented (Burgering et al., 1993; Ikura and Bax, 1992).

-The $X_d$ block implements our method into an existing water suppression scheme.
-Inversion pulses are applied on C and N concomitantly with the existing proton inversion, here in the form of a 3-9-19 sequence, to enable evolution under scalar couplings.
-Composite pulse decoupling is then delayed until coherences have become antiphase during detection.
-We note that the outcome of this strategy is to reduce the length of a filter preceding the detection period by sharing the evolution into antiphase coherences with the detection period.
-For measurements in D1O1 X half filters preceding the detection period can antiphase coherences with the detection period.
-For measurements in $D_2O$ , X-half-filters preceding the detection period can be implemented as $X_d$ blocks to minimize relaxation losses.
+The X_d block implements our method into watersuppression schemes.
+Incorporation of water-suppression schemes in X half filters has already been described (Breeze, 2000; Sattler et al., 1999).
+Briefly, inversion pulses are applied on 13C and 15N concomitantly with the existing proton inversion, here in the form of a 3-9-19 sequence, to enable evolution under scalar couplings.
+In our strategy, composite pulse decoupling is then delayed until coherences have become antiphase during detection.
+The outcome of this strategy is to reduce the length of a filter preceding the detection period by sharing the evolution into antiphase coherences with the detection period, thus mitigating relaxation losses.
+For measurements in D2O, X half filters preceding the detection period can be implemented as X_d blocks to reduce their lengths.